Towing after an accident? You should involve your insurance company

 You’ve been in an accident that will require your car to be towed.
 You’ve called the police and they are on their way to the scene.
-You are about to call your auto insurance company and start to wonder, “how am I going to get my car towed, and who’s going to pay for it?”
+You are about to call your auto insurance company and start to wonder, “How am I going to get my car towed after an accident, and who’s going to pay for it?”
 Here’s what you should know.

 First off, at this point, it will be impossible to know which party will be considered at fault for the accident (though you’ll have your own opinions on that matter).

 As such, you won’t know whether your insurance or the other party’s auto insurance will be covering the towing.
 You also will not know what kind of coverage the other party has and whether or not their insurance will cover the towing of your vehicle, even if the other party is at fault.

 If you eventually are determined to be at fault for the accident, then your insurance will be restricted to whatever your insurance company covers for towing.
 Most likely, your insurance will cover reasonable costs within a reasonable distance – in other words, if you are out of your home state and are looking to get your car towed back to your home town, most likely the bulk of that expense will be coming out of your pocket.
 (It’s always a good idea to fully understand your coverage before you get into an accident as well.)

 Regardless, at this point it is time to call your insurance company.
 After you explain the circumstances of the accident, you should bring up this issue of towing and ask your car insurance company to either call a trusted tow company in your area, or to give you the contact information.
 This is probably the best way to avoid conflicts about coverage later on.